 4. Confront anxiety symptoms head-on by talking to someone you trust, a family member, close friend or professional

 5. Try meditating, now I’m sure many of you men are thinking, yeah right!
 No thank you, but technology has come a long way and you can now meditate with a Muse headband.
 This device translates your mental activity into weather sounds to help you achieve calmness and relaxation.
 To learn more about the muse headband, click here

 Taking an active role by following these steps could very well reduce anxiety symptoms and help men improve their overall health and wellness.

 WHAT MEN SHOULD NOT DO WHEN SUFFERING FROM ANXIETY

 Many men experiencing anxiety symptoms will not acknowledge the depth of what they’re feeling and may not even be able to put a name to it.
 I’m sure that men have heard the term anxiety but would some men know what to look for when it comes to symptoms?
-Could what they be experiencing be an anxiety disorder?
-For information on what anxiety disorders are and symptoms associated with anxiety check out my post What is Anxiety Disorders?
-Am I at Risk?
+Could what they are experiencing be an anxiety disorder?
 As a result of this lack of knowledge or hidden experiences often men will never seek out the treatment needed to overcome their symptoms.

 If men are experiencing anxiety symptoms, or what they think maybe anxiety symptoms, here are some things that they should NOT